 Over the course of her career, Edith received numerous local, state and national awards.
 In 1974, President Gerald Ford recognized her for 30 years of service to education and libraries.
-In 1977, Georgia Governor George Busby named her Director Emeritus of the West Georgia Regional Library System.
+In 1977, Georgia Governor George Busbee named her Director Emeritus of the West Georgia Regional Library System.
 In 1970 she was the recipient of the Governor’s Award in the Humanities.

 After directing the West Georgia Regional Library system for 32 years, Edith retired in 1976.
 She had developed the system into a network of eight branches with 190, 000 volumes and 72 deposit centers.

 Along with her legacy as an innovator of library systems, Edith also left a legacy in print.
 She authored two books of poetry and three books on local history as well as an autobiography.
 She also wrote the “The Library in the Small Community” section of the ALA Manual for Librarians, describing how to set up rural libraries.
 Other writings included weekly columns for the Carrollton newspaper for over 30 years and articles published in various journals, periodicals and newspapers.